 Assign the "External" tag to the desktop pools that should be accessible only to external users.

 External users cannot see the desktop pools tagged as Internal because they log in through the Connection Server tagged as External, and internal users cannot see the desktop pools tagged as External because they log in through the Connection Server tagged as Internal.
-1 illustrates this configuration.
+Restricted Entitlements Example illustrates this configuration.

 You can also use restricted entitlements to control desktop access based on the user-authentication method that you configure for a particular Connection Server instance.
 For example, you can make certain desktop pools available only to users who have authenticated with a smart card.